oldelpasosnowplow/PowerShell/readme.md

 ChangeManager - Allows you to change old managers to new managers under the Organization tab in the User Account in Active Directory.

-MoveDisabledUserAccounts - Finds all disabled and deprovisioned accounts in ARS and moves them to another OU.
+MoveDisabledUserAccounts - Finds all disabled and deprovisioned user accounts in ARS and moves them to another OU.

+MoveDisabledComputerAccounts - Finds all disabled and deprovisioned computer accounts in ARS and moves them to another OU.

 WSUSReport - Will generate and email a nice colorful report to an email address.
 The report shows computer status on updates, errors and last reboots.